risawitama/verbose-potato/README.md

-## What did the beaver say to the tree?
-It's been nice gnawing you.
+## What do you get hanging from Apple trees?
+Sore arms.